nvpro-samples/vk_lod_clusters/README.md

 > [!WARNING]
 > The processing of larger scenes can take a while, even on CPUs with many cores.
 Therefore the application will save
-> a cache file of the results automatically.
+> an uncompressed cache file of the results automatically.
 This file is a simple memory mappable binary file that can take a lot of space
 > and is placed next to the original file with a `.nvsngeo` file ending.
 > If disk space is a concern use `--autosavecache 0` to avoid the automatic storage.
 >
 > With the `--processingonly 1` command-line option one can reduce peak memory consumption during processing of scenes with many geometries.
 > In this mode saving to the cache file is interleaved with the processing and resources are deallocated immediately once saved.
 > At the end of the processing the app closes automatically.
+> In combination with the `--processingpartial 1` command-line option, the processing only mode can resume partial results.
+So one can terminate the app during processing and continue at a later time.
+> There is no consistency checking of settings or input meshes for this.
+> To reduce system memory usage during processing one may lower the percentage of system threads that are used via `--processingthreadpct <float 0.0 - 1.0>` (default is 0.5, half the systems supported concurrency).
 >
-> If system memory usage after loading a cached file is a concern, then `--mappedcache 1` can be used to load data through memory mapping directly.
+> If system memory usage after loading a cached file is a concern, then `--mappedcache 1` can be used to load data through memory mapping directly (forced for caches that are >= 2 GiB).
 However, we still have to improve the streaming logic a bit to avoid IO related hitches.
 >
 > Be aware, there are currently only few compatibility checks for these cache files, therefore we recommend deleting if changes were made to the original input mesh.